vaxdata22/NoSQL-and-Big-Data-demonstration/README.md

 ## Section 1 - Redis

-In this section I explored working with the Redis database technology.
+In this section, I explored working with the Redis database technology.

 Redis is a popular key-value pair kind of NoSQL database technology.